s0p4L1n3/Graylog-Cluster-Docker-Swarm/README.md

 docker swarm init --advertise-addr 192.168.30.10
 ```

-3. To add other manager, run this command to generate a token registration:
+3. To add other manager, run this command on the initalized one to generate a token registration:

 ```
 docker swarm join-token manager
 ```

-4. Adding the other managers
+4. Adding the other managers, run the command on the other node
 ```
 docker swarm join --token SWMTKN-1-3txjoa48gdvvzzsjce09ovbmdc4xrq35j7jalxa53er6i6tnnj-1zdfv147ny5xoohiau7l0mxy2 192.168.30.10:2377
 ```